-“Sometimes we encounter things that profoundly change our outlook on life and when it happens, it doesn’t matter that former joys have lost their allure or that our foundations have been shaken.
-All we know is that the walls we’ve built around ourselves have crumbled into dust.
-All we know is that our unsatisfied yearnings no longer throb inside us and something restorative is taking place deep inside our souls… ~Will Kautz
+“Sometimes we encounter things that profoundly change our outlook on life and when it happens, it doesn’t matter that former joys have lost their allure or that our foundations have been shaken. ~Will Kautz

 From Wheelchair to Walking

-It is nothing short of a miracle and a testament to human strength and spirit that I survived two major surgeries in less than six months.
-The skills of each of the specialists together with my undeniable grit and gumption, saw me through one of the more difficult years of my life and returned to me the gift of function without debilitating pain or partial paralysis.
+It is nothing short of a miracle and a testament to human strength and spirit that I survived two major surgeries in less than six months time.
+The skills of each of the specialists, together with my undeniable grit and gumption, saw me through one of the more difficult years of my life and thankfully returned to me the gift of function without debilitating pain or paralysis.

 To say that I am grateful is an understatement.

-After a spinal fracture at the age of 17, years of competitive sports and a 60-pound twin pregnancy, my back was in need of some serious TLC come the age of 45.
+After a back injury at the age of 17, years of competitive sports, and a 60-pound weight gain with my pregnancy with twins, my back was in need of some serious TLC come the age of 45.

-I had done all the “right things”—chiropractic care, deep tissue massages, physical therapy, acupuncture, rest, ice, heat, a prayer that the pain would go away…and sometimes it would.
-Most of the time, I just dealt with it, brushed it off as part of my evolved reality and hoped for a better, more pain-free tomorrow and always the ability to continue my active lifestyle.
+I had done all the “right things” leading up to this–chiropractic care, deep tissue massages, physical therapy, acupuncture, rest, ice, heat, and a prayer that the pain would go away.
+Sometimes it would.
+Most of the time I just dealt with it, brushed it off as part of my evolving reality in this thing called life and hoped for a better, more pain-free tomorrow–and always the ability to continue my active lifestyle.

 No Guts, No Glory

-During my afternoon hot yoga practice at our home in San Miguel (specifically, in the forehead to knee pose), I felt a searing pain down the left side of my body, never imagining that I had just herniated two of my discs.
-Collapsing to the floor and calling out for my husband in agonizing pain, I knew that there was no amount of strong will nor determination that was going to get me back up on my feet without help.
+During my afternoon hot yoga practice at our home in San Miguel, I felt a searing pain down the left side of my body, never imagining that I had just herniated two of my discs.
+Collapsing to the floor, I called out to my husband Frank in agonizing pain, knowing right then and there that there was no amount of strong will nor determination that was going to get me back up on my feet.
+Trust me I tried.

-Unable to move nor stand unassisted, my husband and a wheelchair were my only forms of movement and transportation in the days up to my surgery.
-“In good times and bad” definitely had its opportunity to demonstrate its worth and value.
+Unable to move nor stand unassisted, my husband and a wheelchair were my only forms of movement and transportation in the days leading up to my surgery.
+“In good times and bad“ was definitely put to test.

-I hoped and prayed with all my might that the doctors would successfully repair my spine so that I would not be sentenced for the rest of my earthly years to a wheelchair.
-I refused to accept that reality.
+I hoped and prayed with all my might that my neurosurgeon would successfully put “Humpty Dumpty” back together again so that I would not be sentenced to a wheelchair for the rest of my earthly years.
+I refused to accept that possibility.

-Flat out on a hospital bed in central Mexico like a turtle on its back, I have never felt so helpless and (nearly) defeated.
-The streams of tears flowed without restraint as I lay alone in the dark, not believing the surreal reality I found myself in.
-There is no dignity in semi-paralysis, using a bedpan or sponge baths by complete strangers.
-I refused to accept that as my rest-of-my-life reality.
+Flat out on a hospital bed like a turtle on its back, I had never felt so helpless.
+The streams of tears flowed without restraint as I lay alone in that dark hospital room in the surreal reality I found myself.
+There is no dignity in paralysis, in the using of a bedpan or in receiving sponge baths by complete strangers including one male.
+I refused to accept this as my rest-of-my-life reality.

-I was in and out of a pain-induced trance of sorts, experiencing some truly powerful revelations about myself and my life…about balance and honoring oneself first–like the airline safety instructions of putting on your own oxygen mask first.
+I was in and out of a pain-induced trance of sorts, experiencing some truly powerful revelations about myself and my life–about balance and honoring oneself–like in the airline safety instructions of putting on your own oxygen mask first.

 Silver lining, lemonade out of lemons.